python/devguide/developer-workflow/c-api.rst

 C language compatibility guarantees are in ``Doc/c-api/intro.rst`` (:ref:`python:api-intro`).

-Internally, we need to be more careful about compatibility than what we promise publicly.
+As core developers, we need to be more careful about compatibility than what we promise publicly.
 See :ref:`public-capi` for details.

 The internal API